Finite-Length Analyses for Source and Channel Coding on Markov Chains: Introduction

-The asymptotic results and the non-asymptotic bounds to derive those results are summarized in Table \ref{table:summary:Asymptotic-results}.
-In the table, the computational complexity of the non-asymptotic bounds are also described. "$\mbox{Solved}^*$" indicates that those problems are solved up to the critical rates.
-"Ass.~1" and "Ass.~2" indicate that those problems are solved under Assumption \ref{assumption-Y-marginal-markov} or Assumption \ref{assumption-memory-through-Y}. "$O(1)$" indicates that both the achievability part and the converse part of those asymptotic results are derived from our non-asymptotic achievability bounds and converse bounds whose computational complexities are $O(1)$.
+To see the asymptotic optimality for finite-length bounds, we summarize the relation between the asymptotic results and the finite-length bounds in Table \ref{table:summary:Asymptotic-results}.
+In the table, the computational complexity of the finite-length bounds are also described. "$\mbox{Solved}^*$" indicates that those problems are solved up to the critical rates.
+"Ass.~1" and "Ass.~2" indicate that those problems are solved under Assumption \ref{assumption-Y-marginal-markov} or Assumption \ref{assumption-memory-through-Y}. "$O(1)$" indicates that both the achievability part and the converse part of those asymptotic results are derived from our finite-length achievability bounds and converse bounds whose computational complexities are $O(1)$.
 "Tail" indicates that both the achievability part and the converse part of those asymptotic results are derived from the information-spectrum type achievability bounds and converse bounds whose computational complexities depend on the computational complexities of tail probabilities.